 The Cambodia Campaign to Ban Landmines and Cluster Bombs continues to urge the government to approve the country’s accession to the Convention on Cluster Munitions.

 Cambodia is a State Party to the Mine Ban Treaty.
 It is also party to the Convention on Conventional Weapons (CCW).

 Cambodia is not known to have used, produced, or exported cluster munitions.

 The US used some 80,000 air-dropped cluster munitions containing 26 million submunitions on Cambodia in the 1960s and 1970s during the Vietnam War, mostly in the east and northeast of the country.

-After Thailand fired cluster munitions into Cambodian territory in June 2011, Cambodian officials informed a meeting of the convention that, “we have refrained from employing cluster munitions in our response” to Thailand, “despite being confronted and threatened.”
+In June 2011, Thailand fired cluster munitions into Cambodian territory, killing two men and injuring seven.
+Afterwards, Cambodian officials told a meeting of the convention that, “we have refrained from employing cluster munitions in our response” to Thailand, “despite being confronted and threatened.”

 For details on Cambodia’s policy and practice regarding cluster munitions through early 2009, see Human Rights Watch and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 193–195.

 Cambodia participated in Meetings of States Parties of the convention until 2014 and attended the First Review Conference in 2015 as well as intersessional meetings in Geneva in 2011–2015.